ChristophSchulhess/MoMo/README.md

     http://127.0.0.1:8000/saas_instance/
     http://127.0.0.1:8000/saas_instance/[id]/

-When posting or updating, the payload data has to conform to the respective model, mentioned above.
+When posting or updating, the payload data has to conform to the respective model mentioned above.
 The API accepts form data as well as JSON-encoded payloads.

+## Installation